pchoudhari/QnAMakerBackupRestore/AzFunctions/README.md

    #
    ```

+6. (Optional) Update the Function Input Trigger.

+   A Timer Trigger lets you run a Function on a schedule.

+   The Function is configured to trigger @ 08:30am during the weekdays.
+To configure a different time interval for synchronizing the knowledge bases in the source and target Azure Search instances, modify the Function's Input Trigger.
+Edit the `./AzSearch/AzSearchBackupRestore.cs` class and update the **TimerTrigger** annotation value in the main Function method **Run**.

+   Azure Function uses the NCronTab library to interpret NCRONTAB expressions.
+To configure the timer interval, refer to the Azure Function documentation [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-timer?tabs=csharp).

-6. Deploy the Azure Search Synchronization Function on Azure.
+7. Deploy the Azure Search Synchronization Function on Azure.

    Refer to the commands in the snippet below to deploy the Function Application on Azure.